crazedVic/flutter_repo_pattern/README.md

 }
 ```

-Then we create the repository contract, this lives in _domain/repositories_.
+Then we create the repository contract using [generics](https://dart.dev/language/generics) <T> so
+that we can use it for all entities not just Recipe, this lives in _domain/repositories_.
 ```
 abstract class IRepository<T> {
   Future<List<T>> getAll();